-&lt;sup>11 National guidelines: http://sptm.si/wp-content/uploads/2019/05/TM Brosura FINAL Civitas.pdf
+11 National guidelines: http://sptm.si/wp-content/uploads/2019/05/TM Brosura FINAL Civitas.pdf

-IN-DEPTH INFORMATION BOX 02 - Indicators and opportunities from open source tools for municipalities sustainable mobility planning (by PP04-UIRS)
+IN-DEPTH INFORMATION BOX 02 - Indicators and opportunities from open-source tools for planning sustainable mobility (by PP04-UIRS)

-UIRS developed 4 indicators to support municipalities with sustainable mobility planning.
-Indicators are calculated with free and open source software, with schedules data in GTFS format and map data from OpenStreetMap project.
-This means that calculation of indicators is possible for any city/region that has this data available.
+We developed 4 indicators to support municipalities with sustainable mobility planning.
+All indicators are calculated with free and open-source software (OpentripPlanner, QGIS, PostgreSQL), with freely available OpenStreetMap data and public transport schedules in standard GTFS format.
+This enables calculation of indicators for any city/region that has this data available.
+One indicator was fully developed and displayed on project's web GIS.
+Other indicators were not fully developed, but methodological framework and initial testing was completed - laying the groundwork for future projects.